Running op-reth with Historical Proofs

 ## Prerequisites

-* An op-reth datadir, either initialized from genesis or restored from a [snapshot](https://datadirs.optimism.io/) (covered in the next two sections).
+* An op-reth datadir, either initialized from genesis or restored from a [snapshot](https://datadirs.optimism.io/) (covered below).

 * Sufficient disk: estimate `chain_size + 20% buffer` for the proofs database (e.g., \~1 TB for 4 weeks on Base at 2s block time).